connet-dev/connet/README.md

 `connet` can detect and control a nat device, to provide additional routes to connect clients.
 Currently it implements:
  - NAT-PMP (rfc6886), controlled by `nat-pmp` option.
-By default, the option is configured as `system` (e.g. using the local system to detect local ip and router).
+By default, the option is configured as `system` (e.g. using the local system to detect local IP and router).
 You can use `disabled` to completely disable nat-pmp.
-On some systems (for example android), access to ip/router information is restricted, in which case you can try the `dial` option which will try to dynamically determine this information by dialing in the control server.
+On some systems (for example android), access to IP/router information is restricted, in which case you can try the `dial` option which will try to dynamically determine this information by dialing in the control server.

 ### IP Restrictions